 I am a huge fan of cherry tomatoes because they’re available all year round and they’ll give you a summery fresh tomato experience in the middle of winter.
 They’re wonderful raw, but when they are lightly cooked their flavor really comes alive.ย

-I love all the colors of the heirloom cherries, and since they’re mixed varieties, you get lots of variation in flavor and texture, but definitely use the red ones if that’s what you have.
 The important thing is a splash (1/2 cup for you recipe lovers) of white wine and some fresh basil.
-Cover and cook until everything bursts, about 10 minutes, and then toss with the pasta.
+Cover and cook until most of the tomatoes burst, about 5-10 minutes, and then toss with the pasta.
 Garnish with more basil and oil, and some Parmigiano Reggiano cheese.
 Buy the good stuff for a dish like this where it’s one of a very few ingredients.

 “Sue, this was a fantastic dinner for my husbandโs birthday!
 I couldnโt find the bucatini pasta so substituted another shape.
 Added a green salad with blueberries and strawberries and a loaf of crusty bread.
 I loved this so much I shared on FB and also send directly to my sister who promptly headed for the store to get the ingredients for her meal tonight.
 Thanks so much for posting.
 Love, love, love it.โ ~ Sandi